The World Is Not Enough (GBC video game): Development and release

 The World Is Not Enough was developed by 2n Productions, a video game developer based in Redwood City, California, and published by Electronic Arts for the Game Boy Color handheld console.
 The game was released on a 16-megabit cartridge in North America on September 17, 2001, and in the United Kingdom on September 28.
 The game was initially announced to be compatible with the Transfer Pak accessory, allowing players to transfer multiplayer character data to its Nintendo 64 counterpart depending on how far they reached in the game; however, this feature was dropped before release.

 Reception

-The World Is Not Enough received generally mixed reviews from critics, who unfavorably compared it to Metal Gear Solid.
+The World Is Not Enough received generally mixed reviews from critics, who unfavorably compared it to the 2000 Game Boy Color game Metal Gear Solid.
 AllGame praised the game for its diverse level designs and soundtrack, but noted the game's difficulty.
 Nintendo of America's official print magazine, Nintendo Power, criticized the game's clumsy controls, noting that the player cannot walk and shoot at the same time, while the French video games magazine, Consoles +, felt that the graphics lacked details.
 The Spanish official Nintendo magazine, Nintendo Acción, criticized the game's artificial intelligence, stating that enemies stop following the player if they are only a few steps away, and remarked that, due to the game's lack of graphic details, it is occasionally difficult to determine the objects that can be interacted with.